bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 The [vim-endwise](https://github.com/tpope/vim-endwise) plugin will automatically insert **end**, in insert mode, to code blocks for languages such
 as: Ruby, Elixir and Crystal.
+This plugin is a natural companion to the *vim-closer* plugin noted above.

 Projectionist
 -------------